Lolbass/decision-matrix-app/documentation/project-overview.md

 ## Key Features

 - Matrix creation and management
-- Custom criteria with adjustable weights
+- Custom criteria with adjustable weights (percentage-based)
-- Option management and scoring
+- Option management with **1-10 scoring scale**
-- Result visualization and analysis
+- Weighted calculation and result visualization
 - Matrix sharing capabilities
 - User authentication
 - Responsive design

+## Scoring System

+The application uses a **1-10 scoring scale** for evaluating options:
+- **1**: Lowest score (poor performance)
+- **10**: Highest score (excellent performance)
+- **0**: No score assigned (default state)

+Final scores are calculated by multiplying each option's criterion score by the criterion's weight, then summing across all criteria.

 ## Tech Stack